Your Best Aluminum Die Casting Manufacturer in China

-What is the difference between gravity die casting and pressure die casting?
+What is the difference between aluminum gravity die casting and aluminum pressure die casting?

 Generally, the term die casting is used to refer to high-pressure die casting, especially in North America.
 However, there are three distinct sub-processes under the heading of die casting:

 Pressure die casting and gravity die casting (also known as permanent mold casting) are two different forms of die casting.
 Both processes involve a metal mold into which molten non-ferrous metal is introduced.